folio-org/okapi/doc/guide.md

 any modules have been deployed.
 For testing, see
 [the curl command-line examples later in this document](#using-okapi).

-The /_/discovery endpoint offers a shortcut to deploy a module at the same time as registering it.
-If the DeploymentDescriptor contains both a nodeId, we assume that the module is to be deployed on that node.
+The `/_/discovery` endpoint offers a shortcut to deploy a module at the same time as registering it.
+If the DeploymentDescriptor contains a nodeId, we assume that the module is to be deployed on that node.
 If the DeploymentDescriptor contains a LaunchDescriptor, this is used for starting the process.
-If not, the Okapi fetches the ModuleDescriptor from the proxy/registry, and if that contains a LaunchDescriptor, it will be used.
+If not, Okapi fetches the ModuleDescriptor that has been registred with the proxy module, and if that contains a LaunchDescriptor, it will be used.
 This way, we can adapt to what ever deployment needs the installation will have.